lanl-aea/waves/docs/computational_practices_compute_environment.rst

 on their local computer.
 When running a simulation workflow from a command-line shell, the system ``PATH`` variable tells the shell how to find executable software.
-System paths may be modified by user configuration files; however, managing and maintaining a common set of configuration files among several servers and multiple collaborators can be a difficult and error-prone task, often resulting in the common "but it works on *my* computer" complaint.
+System paths may be modified by user configuration files; however, managing and maintaining a common set of configuration files among several servers and multiple collaborators can be a difficult and error-prone task, often resulting in the common "But it works on *my* computer" complaint.

-Instead of managing an ever growing ``case`` or ``if`` structure to handle system changes out of your control, one solution to managing a common environment is to keep a version controlled environment file used for creating a common virtual compute environment.
-Virtual environments will handle ``PATH`` manipulation and many come with associated package managers that can install software to a common location managed by the virtual environment.
+Instead of managing an ever-growing ``case`` or ``if`` structure to handle system changes out of your control, one solution to managing a common environment is to keep a version-controlled environment file used for creating a common virtual compute environment.
+Virtual environments will handle ``PATH`` manipulation, and many come with associated package managers that can install software to a common location managed by the virtual environment.
 The software installed by the package manager is then accessed by activation of the virtual environment, which handles the OS and system specific ``PATH`` changes for you.
-This pushes the difficulties of managing a common project environment into the realm of version control, where developers now only need to re-build their virtual environment when the version controlled environment file changes.
+This pushes the difficulties of managing a common project environment into the realm of version control, where developers now only need to rebuild their virtual environment when the version-controlled environment file changes.
 When combined with continuous integration, any commonly used servers can have the shared environment updated automatically on changes to the environment file.

 In the `WAVES`_ project, a minimal `Conda`_ environment file is maintained under version control and used for :ref:`testing`, shared compute environment management, and packaging with a continuous integration server for automatic